aldrin/etc/src/musik.md

 ```

 As is typically the case with words, all of this sounds quite pedestrian.

-Then, Schubert picks them up, and entrückts us to some place else.
+Then, Schubert picks it up, and entrückts us to some place else.

 <p style="text-align:center">
 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/H9TlAOKCmaQ?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>